-If you're planning to get married in the Netherlands, you'll need to sort out the red tape in preparation for a wedding among the tulips.
-It can also be difficult to get legally married in the Netherlands if you don't have ties to the country, so it's important to check the requirements for a Dutch wedding, which are outlined below.
+If you're planning a Dutch wedding, you'll need to sort out the red tape to get married in the Netherlands before you can say 'I do' among the tulips.
+It can be difficult to get legally married in the Netherlands as a foreigner if you don't have ties to the country.

 Dutch wedding traditions

 The most notable of Dutch wedding traditions to have spread around the world is the bridal shower.
 Reportedly the tradition of throwing a bridal shower comes from historical Dutch wedding traditions, when if a father disapproved of a wedding and refused to pay the much-needed dowry, friends would instead gather gifts the bride would need in her married life and help prepare the wedding to go forward.

 In traditional Dutch wedding traditions, pines or evergreens were associated with 'eternal love' and would sometimes be used in wedding or party decorations, typically with the couple sitting together under a canopy of leaves while guests wished them happiness.

 Lily-of-the-valley plants also represented the 'return of happiness' and newly weds would sometimes plant them around the house as a Dutch wedding tradition.
 The idea was that the couple could then celebrate and renew their love with every blossom.

 Today guests are typically involved in events before and after the wedding, including sometimes a short party before the wedding celebration with snacks and drinks.
 An old Dutch wedding tradition was to eat bruid suikas (traditional sweetmeat, known as 'bridal sugar') and drink spiced wine – sometimes called 'bridal tears' – at the bride's house; today these are some foods of old Dutch wedding traditions that you'll see in ceremonies, alongside a number of other sweets and heavy dishes.